MusicStreamer/music-streamer-cli/README.md

 # music-streamer-cli
-Command line tool to operate with LibMusicStreamer
+Command line tool to operate LibMusicStreamer

+*IT IS EARLY DEVELOPMENT STAGE*

+*NOT STABLE ENOUGH FOR USING NOW*